WebMonitor.fyi logoWebMonitor.fyi

 Price monitoring software for any website

 Price monitoring is the practice of tracking product pricing across the web for changes — drops, increases, promotional activations, restocks.
 WebMonitor.fyi handles the polling, change detection, and alerting so you don't have to refresh tabs.
 The price monitoring tool works with any publicly accessible product page: Amazon, Walmart, Target, Best Buy, eBay, Costco, hotel booking sites, electronics retailers, fashion sites, and direct-from-brand stores.
-Used by shoppers waiting on a deal, resellers tracking competitor pricing, procurement teams managing supplier catalogs, and travel planners watching hotel and flight rates.
+Built for shoppers waiting on a deal, resellers tracking competitor pricing, procurement teams managing supplier catalogs, and travel planners watching hotel and flight rates.

 What it does